Below are just a few things to consider when making your

 how you will decorate for Halloween this year well in advance will help

-way is to use a notebook to make lists and draw diagrams
+way is to use a notebook to make detailed lists and hand drawn diagrams

 of what your haunt will contain and what you want it to look like.